kimseasok/ticketr/README.md

 See the new ADR at [`docs/adr/2024-06-12-ticket-schema-and-tenancy.md`](docs/adr/2024-06-12-ticket-schema-and-tenancy.md) for schema diagrams, seeding strategy, and tenancy constraints.

+### Email pipeline

+Bidirectional email support is available for each tenant through secure mailbox configurations:

+- `GET /api/email/mailboxes` / `POST /api/email/mailboxes` to manage IMAP/SMTP credentials scoped to the active tenant.
+- `POST /api/email/mailboxes/{mailbox}/sync` to fetch messages from upstream providers and enqueue them for processing.
+- `GET /api/email/inbound-messages` and `GET /api/email/outbound-messages` to review stored mail, along with `POST /api/email/outbound-messages/{id}/deliver` to trigger retries.

+Mailboxes, inbound queues, and outbound messages are exposed in Filament under **Ticketing → Email Mailboxes / Inbound Emails / Outbound Emails**.
+Credentials are encrypted at rest, username hashes are returned for auditing, and attachments flow through the existing scanner before being linked to ticket messages.

 ## Filament admin

 Access the Filament panel at `/admin`.
 Ticket resources include SLA-aware fields, taxonomy pickers, and respect tenant/brand scopes automatically.
 A dedicated **Ticket Messages** resource surfaces conversation entries with per-tenant filters so agents can review or append collaboration notes without leaking across brands.
 Use the seeded credentials (e.g., `admin@acme.test` / `password`).